 I’m guessing London is where you’re going to fly into, and I’m going to suggest you check in and check out our capital for four nights at least.
 It’s a very big city and you’re not going to see it all, but enjoy the tasting menu and then come back for a bit more when the kids are older.

 Look for a hotel that is central and within walking distance of a tube station and one of the fantastic Royal Parks — Regents Park, Hyde Park, St. James Park, Green Park or Kensington Gardens.
-Ciao Bambino’s Family Vacation Advisor team can help you book just the right property for your family, with lots of vetted options in fantastic locations for sightseeing.
+Ciao Bambino’s Travel Advisor team can help you book just the right property for your family, with lots of vetted options in fantastic locations for sightseeing.

 I could go on and on, but you’re not here long and you need plenty of breaks in those parks I’ve already mentioned.

 It’s so hard to pick a handful of must-see places for a visit in the UK, but I think the next stop from London should be the Cotswolds, about an hour and a half away from the city by car.
-It’s worth hiring a car for this leg as there are so many pretty villages to visit that relying on public transport could become irritating.
+It’s worth hiring a car for this leg as there are so many pretty villages to visit relying on public transport could become irritating.

 Our expert Family Travel Advisors can work with you to decide where to go, book vetted accommodations, arrange private tours and guides, and more.
 Click to send us a request!

 Next stop, York, either by train or car for a couple of nights.
-The historic centre of York has links to the Roman, Viking and medieval eras, and it’s a lovely walled city to spend time in.
+The historic center of York has links to the Roman, Viking and medieval eras, and it’s a lovely walled city to spend time in.
 Kids of all ages will enjoy the Jorvik Viking Centre on the archaeological site of the Viking city of Jorvik.
 Board a time capsule and prepare to go back in time as they bring that era back to life.

 From York, I’d take a train over the Scottish border to Edinburgh and check straight into the Balmoral Hotel, a few steps from the station, for another couple of nights.

-From Edinburgh you can also take a day trip out to Glasgow and the Scottish Seabird Centre, or you could drive up to the Scottish Highlands and Loch Ness to catch sight of the Loch Ness Monster.
+From Edinburgh you can also take a day trip out to Glasgow and the Scottish Seabird Centre, or you could drive up to the Scottish Highlands and Loch Ness to try and catch sight of the Loch Ness Monster.
 You’ll also find the UK’s highest mountain, Ben Nevis, in this region; the views are awe-inspiring.

 From Edinburgh, I’d fly all the way down to the other end of Britain to Newquay in Cornwall for four relatively relaxing days before catching a flight back to London and then home.
-While there, you can visit the Eden Project, home to the world’s largest rainforest in captivity, and spend time exploring Cornwall’s picturesque coastal villages and golden stretches of sand.
+While there, you can visit the Eden Project, home to one of the world’s largest rainforests in captivity, and spend time exploring Cornwall’s picturesque coastal villages and golden stretches of sand.
 Be sure your time in Cornwall includes sampling the fish and chips!

 Save Wales and Northern Ireland for your next trip.